K9 Thunder: PK9

 However, the UPG-NG chassis experienced series of issues during trial.
 The chassis was unable to support its 20 t turret by failing the shock absorption from 155 mm 52 caliber weapon system, often breaking and cracking the parts.
 In addition, the factory that has been producing S-12U engine for the vehicle was closed down, causing major discrepancy in logistics even before the mass production stage.
 In 2008, after four years since the prototype was revealed, Polish Ministry of Defense warned Bumar to fix the issue by 2014, otherwise it will look for foreign partner instead.
 Bumar failed to meet the ROC (required operational capability), thus K9 Thunder platform was chosen for the weapon project.

-In December 2014, Samsung Techwin signed a cooperation agreement with Huta Stalowa Wola to supply K9 Thunder chassis for AHS Krab self-propelled howitzer.
+In December 2014, Samsung Techwin signed a cooperation agreement with Huta Stalowa Wola to supply modified K9 Thunder chassis for AHS Krab self-propelled howitzer.
+The changes to the chassis (referred to as PK9) include a fire suppression system in the crew compartment, air filtration system, air conditioning and the APU.
 The deal is worth $310 million for 120 chassis, which includes related technology transfer and the power pack.
 From 2015 to 2022, 24 units will be manufactured in South Korea, and 96 will be license produced in Poland.
 First chassis rolled out on 26 June 2015, and all 24 vehicles produced in Korea left for Poland as of October 2016.
-HSW will begin producing K9 chassis starting in 2017.
+HSW will begin producing PK9 chassis starting in 2017.

+On 16 December 2020, 2 guns were added for training school as part of 2016 contract adjustment.

 Late in May 2022, the Polish government donated 18 AHS Krab howitzers to Ukraine to assist the Ukrainian military to defend against Russia during the invasion of Ukraine.
 On 29 May, Polish minister of defense visited South Korea for high level talks regarding the purchase of various Korean weapons including additional K9 chassis to increase AHS Krab production.
 On June 7, Poland and Ukraine signed a contract for the purchase of an additional 54 units plus support vehicles, in a deal worth US$700 million.
 The agreement was the largest defense contract that Polish defense industry had made.

+On 5 September 2022, Poland ordered 48 Krabs and other support vehicles for a value of PLN 3.8 billion zlotys (USD $797 million).

+On 23 December 2024, the contract worth PLN 9 billion for 96 Krabs, command vehicles, command and staff vehicles, ammunition vehicles, and repair workshops was signed.
+The delivery schedule for this batch is scheduled by the end of 2029.

+On 8 April 2025, HSW signed a ₩402.6 billion deal with Hanwha Aerospace to supply parts including power packs for 87 AHS Krabs between 2026 and 2028.